grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 The implementation has also considered the following:

 *   **Caching**.
 API calls are made on every space character to fetch the prediction.
-To reduce the number of API calls, we also cache the prediction until it differs from the user input.
+To reduce the number of API calls, we also cached the prediction until it differs from the user input.
 *   **Recover placeholder**.
 There are data fields that are specific to the agent and consumer, such as agent name and user phone number, and these data fields are replaced by placeholders for model training.
 The implementation recovers the placeholders in the prediction before showing it on the UI.
 *   **Control rollout**.
 Since rollout is by percentage per country, the implementation has to ensure that only certain users can access predictions from their country chat model.
 *   **Aggregate and send metrics**.
 Metrics are gathered and sent for each chat message.